 Yet, even though this procedure can be helpful, it too can also come with its own potential set of complications.
 For this reason, some who have undergone this type of surgery may find it hard to get life insurance – at least by going the traditional route.
 It is, however, possible for many who have undergone a sleeve gastrectomy to get the coverage that they need.

 Sleeve gastrectomy, also known as gastric sleeve surgery, has become a popular surgical procedure for helping individuals to lose weight.
 Over the past several years, it has overtaken gastric bypass in terms of preference for many surgeons.
 One reason for this is because the sleeve gastrectomy procedure is less invasive, and it does not rearrange the patient’s digestive system.
 It is also typically a less expensive procedure.

-Yet, the sleeve gastrectomy procedure has been shown to have similar results in terms of patients’ weight loss, and it also has been shown to have a comparable impact concerning obesity health related issues.
+Yet, the sleeve gastrectomy procedure has been shown to have similar results regarding patients’ weight loss, and it also has been shown to have a comparable impact concerning obesity health-related issues.

 The sleeve gastrectomy instead works by removing a large part of the individual’s stomach.
-This in turn leaves a banana shaped “sleeve,” which then connects the patient’s esophagus to their small intestine.
+This leaves a banana-shaped “sleeve,” which then connects the patient’s esophagus to their small intestine.

 There are, however, some considerations to be aware of with the gastric sleeve, which can pose a risk to one’s health.
 This, in turn, can be of concern to a life insurance underwriter.
 For example, this particular operation can create a long line of staples which can present an increased risk of both bleeding, as well as staple line leaks.

 Also, unlike the gastric banding surgery, the sleeve gastrectomy procedure is not reversible.
 This means that once the patient’s stomach has been shrunken, there is not any way to change it back to its original size.